sapegin/blog.sapegin.me/src/documents_en/all/open-source-for-everyone.html.md

 Describe your changes and press Send pull request button.

-That’s all, you‘ve made the world a bit better.
+That’s all, you’ve made the world a bit better.